99004415-sahil/genesis_Python/1_Requirements/README.md

 * define the entire system under this section with the help of diagram

 ## Swot Analysis
-* define strength
-* weakness
-* opportunity
-* Threads
-    - with the help of diagram

 ![](https://github.com/GENESIS2021Q1/sdlc-team-36/blob/main/6_ImagesAndVideos/SWOT%20Analysis.png)

 ## Detailed requirements